 - Immediate Self-Contradiction:Pierce: Come on, Annie.
 You and I are alike.
 We're independent.
 We need each other.

 - Inadvertent Entrance Cue/Incoming Ham: Parodied:Shirley: That's a suicide mission!

 - Insult Backfire: Lampshaded.Annie: You don't count, Britta, you don't respond to anything appropriately.

 - Interchangeable Asian Cultures: Chang apparently suffers from this.Chang: Are you ignoring me because I'm Korean?

 Shirley: You're Chinese.

-Chang: Like there's a difference.
+Chang: (sardonically) Oh, there's a difference?